39 Powerful Techniques to “Beat The Fish” at Poker Games

 My original “Beat The Fish” Guide

 These clueless internet players are commonly called “fish” or “donkeys”.
-Isn’t the term “fish” a whole lot cooler, though?
+Isn’t the term “fish” a whole lot better, though?
 I mean, why pick on poor donkeys?
 If you call these degenerates fish, you can naturally assume the poker “shark” nickname.
 Who preys on donkeys?
-And what would we call our site – Beat The Donkeys?

 Anyway, while these unsuspecting players will often pay off better players with big hands, they will also draw out on those better players against the odds.
 Not only can this cost you a big chunk of your stack, it can cost you your patience and discipline as you go from proper poker play to the dreaded land of tilt – a situation where poker players lose their cool and thus play poorly after a bad beat.